RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

       Instinct MI8
    -  “Polaris 10” chips, such as on the AMD Radeon RX 580 and Radeon Instinct MI6
-   -  “Polaris 11” chips, such as on the AMD Radeon RX 570 and Radeon Pro WX 4100
-   -  “Polaris 12” chips, such as on the AMD Radeon RX 550 and Radeon RX 540

 -  GFX9 GPUs